awsdocs/amazon-kendra-developer-guide/doc_source/API_ExperienceEntitiesSummary.md

 # ExperienceEntitiesSummary<a name="API_ExperienceEntitiesSummary"></a>

-Summary information for users or groups in your AWS SSO identity source with granted access to your Amazon Kendra experience\.
+Summary information for users or groups in your IAM Identity Center identity source with granted access to your Amazon Kendra experience\.
 You can create an Amazon Kendra experience such as a search application\.
 For more information on creating a search application experience, see [Building a search experience with no code](https://docs.aws.amazon.com/kendra/latest/dg/deploying-search-experience-no-code.html)\.

 ## Contents<a name="API_ExperienceEntitiesSummary_Contents"></a>